By Barbara Gouwenberg and René Bekkers

 First, the source of funding for contract research we conduct will always be disclosed.

 Second, data collection – interviews, surveys, experiments – will follow a prespecified protocol.
 This includes the number of observations forseen, the questions to be asked, measures to be included, hypotheses to be tested, and analyses to be conducted.
 New studies will be preferably be preregistered.

 Third, data collected and the code used to conduct the analyses will be made public, through the Open Science Framework for instance.
 Obviously, personal or sensitive data will not be made public.

 Fourth, results of research will preferably be published in open access mode.
 This does not mean that we will publish only in Open Access journals.
 Research reports and papers for academic will be made available online in working paper archives, as a ‘preprint’ version, or in other ways.

 A fifth reason, following directly from #1 and #2, is that open science reduces the costs of science for society.

-See this previous post for links to our data and questionnaires.
+See this previous post for links to our Giving in the Netherlands Panel Survey data and questionnaires.

 A public use file of the Giving in the Netherlands Panel Survey and the user manual are posted at the Open Science Framework.